nevumx/unity-standards/README.md

 GameData.Get.StringArray = new string[] { "String1, "String2" };
 ```

-*WARNING:* Reference types like `Array<T>`s have to be assigned via the = operator, because assigning to a particular index of an array, or using a method like `.Add(...)` on a `Dictionary<K, V>` will not write the state to the disk through the `set` property.
-They *also* need to be initialized to empty collections if `null`, in order to protect against deserialization of older versions of the data, like at the end of the `ReadFromDisk()` function in the above example.
-As with III.A.1, bespoke collections can be used to get around this limitation.
+*WARNING 1:* While primitives will work as normal, Rrferences to data structures (such as `Array<>`s or `Dictionary<>`s) need to be either reassigned on every modification via `set` property, or with the use of a helper function, AND they must also be checked for `null` when they are loaded from the disk in order to prevent `null` data from being loaded in from an obselete file (perhaps from an earlier version of the saved data) as demonstrated in the `ReadFromDisk()` function above.

+*WARNING 2:* Deserialization in this manner will ***not*** fill in missing fields with their default values in the class!!!
+This is especially important for backwards compatibility and is the reason for the rule about naming `bool`s in [Section IV.E](#ive-state-initialization).

-*WARNING:* `BinaryFormatter` has been found by Microsoft to be [unsafe](https://docs.microsoft.com/en-us/dotnet/standard/serialization/binaryformatter-security-guide).
+*WARNING 3:* `BinaryFormatter` has been found by Microsoft to be [unsafe](https://docs.microsoft.com/en-us/dotnet/standard/serialization/binaryformatter-security-guide).
 Be sure to consider all options when it comes to serialization/deserialization, potentially with encryption.

 ## V.G: Love Lambdas
 Lambda functions are a very useful tool for writing cleaner code.
 In addition to their ability to act as more verbose (and yet cleaner) inline function pointers for things like sorting algorithms, they also make for a great callback mechanism and should definitely be used for functions that need to be called at the end of a long processs such as an animation, for a user interaction such as a button, or anywhere else where more than one behavior is necessary as part of a function's execution.
 They should also be used instead of anonymous methods, and their parameters (if present) should be single letters, surrounded by parentheses only if more than one is present, like so: `numbers.All(n => n > 5)` or `numbers.Sort((a, b) => a > b);` If a lambda function is used more than once, or is recursive, use a local function instead.
 For example, instead of